passcraft/microfeed/README.md

 [Back to TOC](#-table-of-contents)

 ### Step 1.
-Fork the microfeed repo to your GitHub
+Fork the yaar repo to your GitHub

-Simply click on [https://github.com/microfeed/microfeed/fork](https://github.com/microfeed/microfeed/fork) to fork the repository.
+Simply click on [https://github.com/yaar/yaar/fork](https://github.com/yaar/yaar/fork) to fork the repository.

 You may choose to modify the code in your forked repository in the future, but it's likely that you won't need to touch the code at all.
 Simply fork the repository and keep it synced for future use.